Hanna Rosin: Career

 Rosin is a co-founder of Slate magazine's DoubleX, a women's site.
 She is also a writer for The Atlantic.
 She has written for The Washington Post, The New Yorker, GQ and New York after beginning her career as a staff writer for The New Republic.
 Rosin has also appeared on The Daily Show and The Colbert Report on Comedy Central.

 A character portrayed by actress Chloë Sevigny in the 2003 film Shattered Glass about Rosin's colleague at The New Republic, Stephen Glass, was loosely based on Rosin.

 Rosin partly has specialized in writing about religious-political issues, in particular the influence of evangelical Christians on the 2004 U.S. presidential campaign.
 She is the author of God's Harvard: A Christian College on a Mission to Save America, published in September 2007.
 Based on a New Yorker story, the book follows several young Christians at Patrick Henry College, a new evangelical institution that teaches its students to "lead [the] nation and shape [the] culture."

 In 2009, she published a controversial article in The Atlantic entitled "The Case Against Breast-Feeding," questioning whether current social pressures in favor of breastfeeding were appropriate, and whether the science in support of the practice was conclusive.
 In 2009 she was nominated for a National Magazine Award for "Boy's Life", a story about a young transgender girl.
 In 2010 she won the award for her contribution to a package of stories in New York magazine about circumcision.
 Her stories have also been included in anthologies of Best American Magazine Writing 2009 and Best American Crime Reporting 2009.

 Rosin has published a book based on her 2010 Atlantic story, The End of Men.
+In it, she argued that the US is now in an era of female dominance.
+She said that the service economy is dominated by women.
+She also said she believes women will fill up leadership positions in many other industries, and that finance will be "the last one to go".
 She gave a TED talk on the subject in 2010.
 In the talk, she details the emergence of women as a powerful force in the American workplace.
 For Rosin, this shifting economy has allowed women to use their most gendered stereotypical strengths to succeed.